processone/docs.ejabberd.im/content/admin/installation.md

 4. If the installer runs as superuser (by `root` or using `sudo`), it installs ejabberd binaries in `/opt/ejabberd-XX.YY/`;
-   installs your configuration, Mnesia database and logs in `/opt/ejabberd/`, and setups ejabberd service in `systemd`:
+   installs your configuration, Mnesia database and logs in `/opt/ejabberd/`, and setups an ejabberd service unit in `systemd`:
    ``` bash
    sudo ./ejabberd-YY.MM-1-linux-x64.run
    ```

 5. If the installer runs as a regular user, it asks the base path where ejabberd should be installed.
-   In that case, the ejabberd service is not set in `systemd`, and `systemctl` cannot be used to start ejabberd; start it manually.
+   In that case, the ejabberd service unit is not set in `systemd`, and `systemctl` cannot be used to start ejabberd; start it manually.

 6. After successful installation by root, ejabberd is automatically started.